 Advertisers only pay when the ad is clicked, versus using the cost-per-thousand impressions model (CPM).
 Search was one of the first to use the pay-per-click model, which is why some old-school marketers still refer to paid search as PPC, even though you can purchase other channels such as social media and display ads via a pay-per-click model.
 Paid search is now more modernly referred to as Search Engine Marketing (SEM).

-Google AdWords is a digital advertising platform allowing businesses to place ads on Google and its advertising network.
+Google Ads (formerly Google Adwords) is a digital advertising platform allowing businesses to place ads on Google and its advertising network.
 There is no minimum spend commitment, though if you use an agency's services, they may require one.

-Anyone with a valid credit card can sign up for an AdWords account and run advertising on Google, but it is highly recommended to become AdWords certified through the Google Partners program before doing so, or work with someone who is.
+Anyone with a valid credit card can sign up for an account and run advertising on Google, but it is highly recommended to become Google Ads certified through the Google Partners program before doing so, or work with someone who is.
 A simple mistake could easily max out your company credit card in a matter of days.

 TIP: If you decide to bid on your brand name, I recommend creating a separate campaign so you can easily control how much of your budget is allocated towards brand clicks.
 Otherwise your advertising budget could easily be eaten up by these clicks you were likely already to win.

-AdWords uses a daily budget instead of an over-all campaign budget.
-This is the average amount you’d like to spend per day, but AdWords can spend up to 2 times your daily budget on any single day.
+Google Ads uses a daily budget instead of an over-all campaign budget.
+This is the average amount you’d like to spend per day, but it can spend up to 2 times your daily budget on any single day.
 This overdelivery is then corrected by capping the campaign spend at a lower amount on other days to bring your average back down.

 Each campaign should have multiple ad groups.
 Ad groups contain one or more ads that share a set of keywords.
 Keywords are certain words or phrases that describe your product or service that you want to trigger your ad(s) to show.
 Google recommends 5 to 20 keywords per ad group.